|

 Two standard extension library modules are provided:

-, which is simple and uses the
+require "date", which is simple and uses the

-English calendar, and require "date2"
+English calendar, and require "date2", which is

 more general purpose.